-This allows you to define a series of commands to control exactly how the Scene should be rendered (instead of using the default rendering pipeline used by Unity).
-For more information on this feature, see the Scriptable Render Pipeline package documentation.
+This is an experimental setting which allows you to define a series of commands to control exactly how the Scene should be rendered (instead of using the default rendering pipeline used by Unity).
+For more information on this experimental feature, see the Scriptable Render Pipeline documentation on GitHub.

 These properties control various rendering settings.